pfgithub/threadclient/packages/jsoneditor/README.md

     actions
 - oh right i forgot - we need to bundle actions. mark them to affect the highest key they touch.

+CURRENT ISSUE:

+- how do undo actions work?
+  - undo actions currently reference an array of temporary action ids they should undo. this is fine until the actions become permanent and now the undo is referring to nothing.
+  - for now I'm going to change undos to always reference temporary ids, but this does not work as it requires all clients to have a full history in order to be able to undo anything.
+  - i'm not sure how to resolve this
+  - oh. we'll make undo actions require history up to a defined permanent action id or null = full history. the permanent action id is min(any permanent actions the undo references, the latest downloaded permanent action)
+  - this has the unfortunate consequence of making offline changes always require a full rebuild on undo regardless of any snapshotting, but we can fix that in the future

 # note